 To assist us in understanding whether and how the existence and duration of the TM Claims period may have contributed to the low number of registrations, can each registrar tell us what is the rate of cart abandonment for new gTLDs when a potential registrant is exposed to a TM Claims Notice in comparison with the rate following the end of the Claims period?
 How do those numbers compare to [legacy] gTLDs?

-Why do you think so many potential registrants do not proceed further with a registration when they receive a TM Claims Notice?Questions for the TMCH Providers (Deloitte and/or IBM)
+Do you have any evidence to suggest why so many potential registrants apparently do not proceed further with a registration when they receive a TM Claims Notice?

+What would you like to see improved about the Claims Notice that you believe will:

+assist legitimate users to move forward with registrations and why?

+deter cyber squatters and other so-called “bad actors” from proceeding further with the registration process?

+Or, is there any data or specific information you have that can help inform the Working Group’s deliberations on this topic?
+Include feedback from registrants.

+Can you describe the timing for which a Claims Notice is displayed to a potential registrant?
+Are there Potential Registrants who would not see a TM Claims Notice in realtime?

+How many TM+50 claims notices were issued?
+How many resulted in abandoned registrations?

+Questions for the TMCH Providers (Deloitte and/or IBM)

 (a) From the Sub Team:

-It will be helpful to get data to see if the TMCH is considered inaccessible or too complicated or hard for TM owners/agents in developing countries – as a starting point, can we get the rate of rejection by country/region?
+What is the rate of rejection of an attempted trademark registrations by country/region?

 What were the most frequently asked questions?
 (Note – not necessarily what made it to the website but, rather, what questions did you get the most?)

-[Suggested by ICANN staff based on Sub Team discussions and data extracted to date] Are you able to provide us with the number and/or percentages of SMD files that were used in Sunrise periods corresponding to specific time periods (e.g. Jan/June/Sept 2014; Apr/Sept 2015; Apr/Sept 2016)?
+If you are, able, please provide the number and/or percentages of SMD files that were used in Sunrise periods corresponding to specific time periods (e.g. Jan/June/Sept 2014; Apr/Sept 2015; Apr/Sept 2016)?

 Are the registration totals contained within the various monthly/quarterly reports made to ICANN cumulative?